Author Conversations: Declan Burke and William Ryan

 Of course, it turned out I was wrong about that – Tom Rob Smith, for one, was writing Child 44 at the same time I was writing The Holy Thief – albeit a bit quicker, not that it would have changed my mind.
 It’s a period of history that fascinates me and which has all kinds of resonances today.
 I don’t think I could write a similar novel in a contemporary setting – we just don’t believe in things the way we used to, not in Europe anyway – and the thirties is very much a period defined by blind belief.

-You mention Elmore Leonard and Raymond Chandler as influences, amongst others, and I know you spend part of your time reviewing and interviewing other crime novelists for newspaper and radio, as well as persuading them into participating in short story collections and the like.
+You mention Elmore Leonard and Raymond Chandler as influences, among others, and I know you spend part of your time reviewing and interviewing other crime novelists for newspaper and radio, as well as persuading them into participating in short story collections and the like.
 Do you think reviewing and writing about crime has also influenced the way you write?

 DB: There’s no doubt that writing about crime fiction has changed the way I write it – although whether for good or ill I really don’t know.
 You can have too much of a good thing, and there are times when I feel a bit burnt out reading only crime fiction, which can be the case for me for long stretches – I suppose any diet is going to become monotonous if doesn’t have variety.
 And my own tastes in reading are quite catholic, as I think most readers’ are.